-This is the perfect appetizer or side for Mediterranean night, whether it’s paired with falafel, roasted sweet potatoes, or salad!
-I especially love this the next day as leftovers as the flavors seem to develop the longer it sits.
-Pair with pita bread, chips, or vegetables for a seriously hearty, flavorful dip.
+This is the perfect appetizer or side whether it’s paired with falafel, roasted sweet potatoes, or salad!
+I especially love this the next day as leftovers, as the flavors seem to develop the longer it sits.
+Pair with pita bread, naan (or gluten-free naan), chips, or vegetables for a seriously hearty, flavorful dip.

 - 1 tsp coconut sugar

 - 1/2 tsp ground turmeric